 Afghan Church, Colaba, Mumbai

 The narrow tall structure was definitely 19th CE and hence inviting.
-So after soaking in the fresh air at Colaba sea face, I went to see this Afghan church.
+So after soaking in the fresh air at Colaba sea face, I went to see the Church in a heritage building.
 Since it was not a Sunday I expected it to be closed.
 I had already noticed its exceptionally high spiral that I was later to discover was a condition to allow the building of this church.
 The spiral was supposed to be an indication for the sailors heading this way.
 The next thing that caught my eye was the massive recessed arch doorway that looked majestic even though not in the best of the state.

 I looked around and read a notice on the board that told me that the foundation of this church was laid in 1847.
 It was completed in 1858 while the spire was completed in 1865.
 And it was only in 1995 that the building was declared a heritage building.
 A man sitting there was quietly observing us.
 When we asked him if it is possible to go inside the church and see it, without saying anything he got up and opened the door for us.